NashTech-Labs/sqs-scala-example/README.md

-This template is about getting yourself familiarize with Amazon SQS.
+This template is about making yourself familiar with Amazon SQS.

 For setup: